 Instagram, the ever-popular app that allows you to share photos and videos with your friends, family and followers isn't limited to just your phone or tablet.
 While there's no official app available, we can show you how to use Instagram on a Mac.

-The biggest complaint people have with using Instagram on the Mac though is that while you can browse images, and even like and comment on them, you can't upload images.
-So in this article we will show you a workaround that allows you to upload images, videos and carousel posts to Instagram from your Mac.
+The biggest complaint people have with using Instagram on the Mac is that while you can browse images, and even like and comment on them, you can't upload images.
+So in this article, we will show you a couple of workarounds that allow you to upload images, videos and carousel posts to Instagram from your Mac.

 How to upload photos to Instagram from a Mac

-You can't, however, upload photos or videos to your account there - or at least you can't at first glance.
-However, there is a way to 'trick' Instagram into thinking you're accessing the site via an iPhone, which does allow for photo uploads.
+While you can't use the standard Instagram website to upload photos on a Mac, there is a way to 'trick' Instagram into thinking you're accessing the site via an iPhone, which does allow for photo uploads.
 We'll show you how to make Instagram think you are on an iPhone so you can upload images.